-Misdemeanor assault has three different classifications.
-The most common type of assault involves touching another person.
-If it causes physical injury and was done intentionally, that makes it a Class 1 misdemeanor.
-When someone goes up and punches someone, that is an intentional assault, and that would be a Class 1 misdemeanor, which is the highest misdemeanor.
-If you do it recklessly, meaning you are just swinging your arms around carelessly and you cause injury to somebody else, it’s going to fall under a Class 2 misdemeanor.
-Moreover, you don’t even have to cause any sort of physical injury to have an assault charge leveled against you: just by placing someone in reasonable apprehension or fear that they’re in imminent danger of physical injury can be classified as an assault, which is considered a Class 2 misdemeanor as well.
+Misdemeanor Assault has three different classifications.
+The most common type of Misdemeanor assault involves touching another person.
+If it causes physical injury and was done intentionally, that makes it a Class 1 misdemeanor assault.
+When someone goes up and punches someone, that is an intentional assault, and that would be a Class 1 misdemeanor assault, which is the highest misdemeanor.
+If you do it recklessly, meaning you are just swinging your arms around carelessly and you cause injury to somebody else, it’s going to fall under a Class 2 misdemeanor assault.
+Moreover, you don’t even have to cause any sort of physical injury to have an assault charge leveled against you: just by placing someone in reasonable apprehension or fear that they’re in imminent danger of physical injury can be classified as an assault, which is considered a Class 2 misdemeanor assault as well.

 What Are The Penalties For Misdemeanor Assault In Arizona?